We seriously love running.

 (And maybe have a beer or three when we’re done.)

-rnnr began while we were on one of the raddest runs of all: Desert Rats Ultra around the Colorado river.
+rnnr began while we were on one of the raddest runs of all: Desert Rats Marathon around the Colorado River.
 Instead of focusing on our finish time, we found ourselves FaceTiming friends so they could come with us through the insane scenery.
 ‘Serious’ runners blew past us.
-But that race will go down as one of our best.
-Because it was then that we realized, THIS is why we run.
+But that race will go down as one of our best because it was then that we realized, THIS is why we run.

-We do it to move our bodies, To see new places, To meet amazing people – including each other.
+We do it to move our bodies, to see new places, and to meet amazing people – including each other.